Customizer Engraver CP-V3 product review – wood burning

 The diamond drill bits act more like sand paper.
 They can be used to slowly remove a little color.

-In this composite photo I’m using a drill bit on the left and the engraver on the right.
+In this composite photo compares the results of a drill bit and the engraver.
+The drill bit results are on the top, and the engraver results are on the bottom.

 After a couple of passes, the engraver completely removed the color from the board.
-The diamond drill bit just lightened the area.
+Whereas the diamond drill bit just lightened the area.

 HAND PRESSURE